-- The provision of this paragraph does not exempt the item of equipment from complying with the (a) applicable airworthiness requirements if the instrument or equipment is installed in the aeroplane.
-In this case, the installation should be approved as required in the applicable airworthiness requirements and should comply with the applicable Certification Specifications. - (b) The functionality of non-installed instruments and equipment required by this Part that do not need an equipment approval should be checked against recognised industry standards appropriate for the intended purpose.
-The operator is responsible for ensuring the maintenance of these instruments and equipment. - The failure of additional non-installed instruments or equipment not required by this Part or by (c) the applicable airworthiness requirements or any applicable airspace requirements should not adversely affect the airworthiness and/or the safe operation of the aircraft.
-Examples are the following: - (1) instruments supplying additional flight information (e.g. stand-alone global positioning system (GPS)); - (2) mission dedicated equipment (e.g. radios); and - (3) non-installed passenger entertainment equipment.
+- (a) This Guidance Material does not exempt the item of equipment from complying with the applicable airworthiness requirements if the instrument or equipment is installed in the aeroplane.
+In this case, the installation should be approved as required in the applicable airworthiness requirements and should comply with the applicable Certification Specifications. - (b) The failure of additional non-installed instruments or equipment not required by this Part or by the applicable airworthiness requirements or any applicable airspace requirements should not adversely affect the airworthiness and/or the safe operation of the aircraft.
+Examples are the following: - instruments supplying additional flight information (e.g. stand-alone global positioning system (GPS));